 La.
 Army National Guard commissions first Black female pilot

-Warrant Officer Tatiana Julien is taking her place among history-makers by becoming the Louisiana Army National Guard's first black female pilot.
+Warrant Officer Tatiana Julien is taking her place among history-makers by becoming the Louisiana Army National Guard's first Black female pilot.

 Julien is from New Orleans and enlisted in 2014 and graduated from Warrant Officer Candidate School in August 2019 before finishing flight school in July of 2021.
 She now serves as a UH-60 Black Hawk helicopter pilot in the 1-244th Assault Helicopter Battalion in Hammond.

 "We often don't realize what kind of impact we have on other people's lives," Julien said.
 "I feel like I now have a responsibility to let young females know that aviation is an option for them even though it is a male-dominated field.
-There aren't many women, and even fewer black women in aviation, both in the military and on the civilian side."
+There aren't many women, and even fewer Black women in aviation, both in the military and on the civilian side."

-Julien says she has Chief Warrant Officer 4 Troy Willis for sparking her interest in aviation when she was deployed to the Middle East from 2017to 2018.
-She said seeing a black warrant officer pilot in her unit inspired her to become a pilot herself.
+Julien says she has Chief Warrant Officer 4 Troy Willis for sparking her interest in aviation when she was deployed to the Middle East from 2017 to 2018.
+She said seeing a Black warrant officer pilot in her unit inspired her to become a pilot herself.

 "I told Mr. Willis about my decision to become a pilot, and with no hesitation, he said that he will mentor me," Julien said.
 "He helped with putting my fight packet together, was there through all of my hardships during flight school, and he gave guidance when it was needed."